kabir0st/rplidar-a2m8-simluation/README.md

 ## Why I built it

 I was working on a scan-matching algorithm (scan_cox) for my robotics class and didn't have a lidar yet.
-Replaying the same recorded `.bag` file over and over wasn't cutting it — every tweak to the algorithm wanted a fresh scan against a slightly different scene, and I couldn't get one.
+Replaying the same recorded `.bag` file over and over wasn't cutting it, every tweak to the algorithm wanted a fresh scan against a slightly different scene, and I couldn't get one.
 So instead of waiting on hardware, I wrote this: an editable 2D arena that ray-casts a 360-degree scan and ships it out in the same wire format an A2M8 driver expects.
 Point your algorithm at `127.0.0.1` and it doesn't know the difference.

 ## What it does